quagux/android-dev-2/README.md

 ### 1. User Features (Required and Optional)

 **Required Features**
-1. View and sort Pokémon by CP, type, stats, or other criteria.
+1. View and sort owned Pokémon by CP, type, stats, or other criteria.
-2. Search string generation for important Pokémon.
+2. Input page for owned Pokémon.
-3. Event overview and planning dashboard.
+3. Event overview and list of all Pokémon.

 **Optional Features**
-1. Export collection data for advanced statistical analysis.
+1. Export collection data.
 2. Notifications for synced events, including upcoming raids or tasks.
-3. Integration with camera for Pokémon tracking.
+3. Integration with GPS for logging when inputting Pokémon.
+4. Pokemon detail page.

 ---

 ### 2. Screen Archetypes

 - **Home Dashboard**
-  - Display an overview of current event and Pokémon to focus on during event.
+  - Display an overview of current event and all Pokémon.

 - **Pokémon Storage Screen**
-  - View, sort, and manage Pokémon with filters for type, CP, IV, and more.
+  - View, sort, and manage Pokémon with filters for type, CP, more.
-  - Access search string tools directly from this screen.

-- **Search String Generator**
+  - Access all other screens via nav bar.

+- **Insert Pokémon**
-  - Create and save search strings for gym battles, raids, and PvP.
+  - Create and save Pokémon for personal colletion.
-  - Toggle certain parameters to generate search string such as PVE, PVP, and ranking.

-- **Input Pokémon Screen** (Optional for V3)
+  - Toggle parameter to allow GPS tracking for to tag Pokémon with location.
+  - Access all other screens via nav bar.

+- **Pokémon Details**
-  - Using camera/screenshot insert Pokémon into collection.
+  - View more Pokémon information
+  - Accesible by clicking on Pokémon in both personal collection and home screen

 ---